 What’s great about England (Britain/Great Britain/The UK/whatever) is that we’re not particularly patriotic.
 (We can’t even be bothered to sort out a proper name.)
 Perhaps it’s one of the few worthwhile legacies of empire, giving us the confidence not to care much about what the world thinks of us.

 In any case, we liberals regard the nation state with justified suspicion.
-It’s a relatively recent artificial construct, convenient for the purpose of civic organisation but not a cause of natural affection.
+It’s a relatively recent artificial construct, convenient for the purpose of civic organisation and worth being defended, but not a cause of natural affection.

 It’s natural to feel sentimentally attached to your immediate vicinity, but not to a nation.
-The UK happens to be an island nation which is clearly geographically defined, but other nations are more arbitrarily defined, and therefore even less likely to inspire patriotism.
+The UK happens to be an island nation which is clearly geographically defined (apart from Northern Ireland, with its southern land border) but other nations are more arbitrarily defined, and therefore even less likely to inspire patriotism.
 (For instance – I knew my O level history would come in handy one day – how much national pride in France should the people of Alsace Lorraine be expected to feel?)

-The English flag – despite the brave attempt of Boris Johnson (above) – then elected mayor of London, now post-Brexit secretary of state for foreign and commonwealth affairs – to rescue it – is tarnished by its association with the racist far right.
+The English flag – despite the brave attempt of Boris Johnson (then elected mayor of London, now post-Brexit secretary of state for foreign and commonwealth affairs) to rescue it – is tarnished by its association with the racist far right.
 (For my analysis of racism, see Colour me racist – blame my genes.)
 UK flag-waving isn’t much better.
 The best British value is our near-total indifference to national pride and flag-waving.

 A good example of how patriotism is just not British is the 2014 legislation making schools promote secular ‘British values‘ when teaching spiritual, moral, social and cultural (SMSC) development.
 This resulted from concern about the teaching of conservative religious values in state-funded schools.
 (See Guardian report.)